IQisMySenpai/baboon-simulation/README.md

 1. Modify the "SIMULATION PARAMETERS" in `src/main.py` (e.g. number of baboons, initial position of baboons, total number of timesteps, etc.)

+2. Create a drift function in `src/strategies/drift_with_states.py` by adding your own logic to the existing function.
+    - To understand how it works, read the description of the `States` enum.
-2. Create a drift function in `src/strategies/drift.py` by re-using the existing ones (or not) and adding your own logic.
-You can use/add any other helper functions in `src/utils/baboons.py` if needed.
-The idea is that drift functions are configurable with parameters, you can follow the same pattern as I used for `src.strategies.drift.only_angles_drift_function` to achieve this.
+    - You can use/add any other helper functions in `src/utils/baboons.py` if needed.
+    - TRICK: give chatGPT the code of `state_driven_drift_diffusion_function` and explain the new modifications you want to do.
+The code will very likely be reliable (I have been doing this all the time and it works).

 3. Then, import your drift function and use it in `src/main.py` to run the simulation with your new strategy.
 Add any "SIMULATION PARAMETERS" that you need for your own drift function.